 The definitions of parent and child under FMLA regulations include individuals who were in loco parentis to the employee when the employee was a minor or an individual to whom the employee stands in loco parentis.
 An individual is in loco parentis to another when the first provides care as a parent.
 This typically means providing for a minor or disabled person.
 It is not enough that you provide any person shelter or food.
 It must be a person who relies upon a parent’s care.
 That limits to a minor child or a person with a disability.
 If your adult friend moves into your guest bedroom then that would not qualify.
 If the friend brings her ten year old son and you are caring for the child then you may meet the standard.

-How FMLA in loco parentis leave works in Texas
+How FMLA in loco parentis leave works

 It’s easy to first explore when the employee stands in loco parentis to another individual under FMLA regulations.
 These situations are easier to identify because it is ongoing.
 The child or disabled person can be readily identified at the time of the FMLA request.
 This is typical in situations where grandparents take on raising their grandchildren or an aunt and uncle take care of a niece or nephew.
 Here the grandparent, aunt, or uncle is an adult who can show the child lives in their home.
 The employer may already be aware of the in loco parentis relationship due to the health insurance.